Buffalo wing: Chicken

 The chicken wings used for Buffalo wings are usually segmented into three parts: drumette, flat, and flapper or pointer, the last of which is usually discarded, although some restaurants serve them with this latter part still connected to the flat.
 Traditionally, the wings are deep-fried in oil, without breading or flour until they are well browned.
 Alternatively, they may be baked, grilled, or broiled.

 Sauce

-Cayenne pepper-based hot sauce (classically Frank's RedHot, but similar sauces like Crystal may be used), melted butter, and vinegar are the standard base of Buffalo wing sauce, which may be made mild, medium, or hot.
-Other ingredients are also common, although less dominant, such as Worcestershire sauce and garlic powder.
+Cayenne pepper–based hot sauce (classically Frank's RedHot, but similar sauces like Crystal may be used), melted butter, and vinegar are the standard base of Buffalo wing sauce, which may be made mild, medium, or hot.
+Other common ingredients include as Worcestershire sauce and garlic powder.
 Commercial ready-to-use wing sauce is made with varying levels of spiciness.
 The cooked chicken wings are placed in a bowl or pot and shaken to coat the wings completely covering them in sauce before serving.